jsanchesleao/webvd/README.md

 ```

 If there are any https links with unverified certificates, you can disable the check by passing the `--unsafe` flag.

+## Using a shared crawler

+Crawler files can be shared by saving them in the [dontpad](http://dontpad.com) service.
+If you have a crawler saved, say, in the http://dontpad.com/my-crawler url, simply run `webvd -c @my-crawler -t 1` to download it with `tag 1`.